Child development at 6-8 years: what’s happening

 When you’re focusing on looking after a child, you might forget or run out of time to look after yourself.
 But looking after yourself physically, mentally and emotionally will help your child grow and thrive.

 Sometimes you might feel frustrated, upset or overwhelmed.
 It’s OK to take some time out until you feel calmer.
-Put your child in a safe place, or ask someone else to look after him for a while.
+Put your child in a safe place, or ask someone else to look after your child for a while.
 Try going to another room to breathe deeply or call a family member or friend to talk things through.

 Never shake, hit or verbally abuse a child.
 You risk harming your child, even if you don’t mean to.